-Since the 1979 Islamic Revolution, Iranian TV and movie productions have avoided scenes showing the close mixing of the genders, which is discouraged in Iran.
+Islamic Revolution, Iranian TV and movie productions have avoided scenes showing the close mixing of the genders, which is discouraged in Iran.
 Iranian actresses in domestic productions also appear in Islamic dress that covers them from head to toe.

 Through illegal satellite dishes, however, many Iranians are able to see foreign TV shows and movies.
 And some clerics also complain about programs on state TV that show men and women working together in the same offices or otherwise mingling or romantically involved, as well as makeup worn by Iranian actresses in domestic productions.

 Reports by several Iranian dailies, including Tehran-e Emrouz, said the state broadcasting company banned such programming on state channels.
 The ban included specific mentions of "half-naked men" and provocative romantic tales such as "love triangles."

 It also appealed to Iranian producers to avoid images of the sexes mixing at "wedding ceremonies, family parties, work places and celebrations."